 The Power Devices and Thermal Metrology Project develops electrical and thermal measurement methods and equipment to support development and application of advanced power semiconductor devices and ICs.
-The Project performs research enabling integration of advanced power electronics technologies into future energy systems, and supports development of Smart Grid measurement methods and standards for Distributed Generators, Renewables and Storage.
+The Project performs research enabling integration of advanced power electronics technologies into future energy systems, and supports development of Smart Grid measurement methods and standards for Distributed Generators, Renewables, Storage and Microgrids.

 Switch-mode power conversion using power semiconductor devices provides the means to convert electricity from one voltage to another, to convert between direct current (DC) and alternating current (AC), to condition power waveforms to meet device and system needs, and to control motion by modulating electric power to motor windings or mechanical actuators.
 As power semiconductor technology has evolved over the last few decades, from slow low-voltage low-power devices to today's fast high-voltage high-power devices, switch mode power conversion has become pervasive and essential in electrical and electronic systems.

 NIST provided the theoretical foundation and measurement methods that aided development and rapid adoption of the most widely used high power semiconductor device known as the Insulated Gate Bipolar Transistor (IGBT).
-As the IGBT began to reach its fundamental limits at high voltage, NIST work transitioned to devices made with new wide-band-gap semiconductor materials such as Silicon-Carbide (SiC) that are beginning to replace conventional power devices made with Silicon.
+As the IGBT began to reach its fundamental limits at high voltage, NIST work transitioned to devices made with new wide-band-gap semiconductor materials such as silicon-carbide (SiC) that are beginning to replace conventional power devices made with silicon.
 Power semiconductor devices made with SiC enable operation at higher voltages, higher speeds, and higher temperatures.
 NIST work focuses on measurements, modeling and analysis that enables industry to more rapidly integrate advanced power semiconductor device, package, and cooling system technologies into a wide range of applications.
 NIST also plays an advisory role in defining new programs for development of advanced power devices in support of DOE and DOD initiatives.

 Advanced power electronics technologies are becoming critically important to meet the nation's energy and defense priorities such as energy independence, increased capacity and stability/resiliency of the power grid, renewable/clean power generation, electric transportation, and electrification of DOD platforms and systems.
 For example, power conditioning systems (PCSs) are required to convert low voltage unregulated power produced by renewable/clean energy sources, such as photovoltaic solar or wind, to high voltage power synchronized with the grid.
 PCSs are also required to charge plug-in electric vehicle batteries, and to deliver power waveforms to the windings of the electric motors including vehicle propulsion motors.
 NIST is leading efforts to coordinate industry and other federal agency programs to reduce cost and improve performance of these PCSs.
 NIST is also developing electro-thermal-network component models and measurement methods to support rapid adoption of advanced electric vehicle propulsion system technologies and advanced high-voltage, high-frequency switch mode power conversion.

 As electrification of energy systems has become pervasive, information network technology has become a key enabler for advancement of mobile and stationary power systems.
-Recently, the Energy Independence and Security Act of 2007 assigned NIST "the primary responsibility to coordinate development of a framework that includes protocols and model standards for information management to achieve interoperability of smart grid devices and systems…" To meet this responsibility NIST established the Smart Grid Interoperability Panel (SGIP) as a forum to coordinate the many stakeholders and standards development organizations (SDOs) involved in Smart Grid.
+The Energy Independence and Security Act of 2007 assigned NIST "the primary responsibility to coordinate development of a framework that includes protocols and model standards for information management to achieve interoperability of smart grid devices and systems…" To meet this responsibility NIST established the Smart Grid Interoperability Panel (SGIP) as a forum to coordinate the many stakeholders and standards development organizations (SDOs) involved in Smart Grid.
 Recently, NIST is also defining new laboratory programs to metrology needs for smart grid.